c3333/cpp-docs.de-de/docs/parallel/amp/reference/accelerator-view-class.md

 ## <a name="flush"></a>flush

-Sendet alle ausstehenden Befehle, die in die Warteschlange accelerator_view Objekts zur Ausführung an den Beschleuniger.
+Sendet alle ausstehenden Befehle, die in accelerator_view die Warteschlange eingereiht wurden, zur Ausführung an die Zugriffstaste.

 ### <a name="syntax"></a>Syntax